 Representing Beneficiaries in Actions against Fiduciaries

 A fiduciary must make efforts to ensure that his or her actions are for the purposes of protecting the assets and advancing the beneficiaries’ interests.
 Unfortunately, there may be times when this person will knowingly abuse his or her powers to further personal interests or will make a costly mistake by imprudently managing assets.
 When this happens, the beneficiaries have legal rights that we can help them to enforce, such as petitioning the court to place someone else in charge or seeking reimbursement for losses caused by the actions or inactions of the fiduciary.

 Representing Fiduciaries against Claims by Beneficiaries

 On the other hand, due to the emotions that these types of situations may cause within families, there are times when fiduciaries must defend their decisions even though they have performed their job in accordance with their instructions.
-When this happens, this person requires the assistance of an experienced Annapolis, MD, estates and trusts law firm to ensure that he or she is protected from false allegations of misconduct.
+When this happens, this person requires the assistance of an experienced Maryland, estates and trusts law firm to ensure that he or she is protected from false allegations of misconduct.

 Trustees and personal representatives are under an immense amount of scrutiny as they discharge their many responsibilities and duties.
 As a personal representative for an estate, you must complete an inventory, value assets, review claims, pay debts, distribute assets, and, in some cases, manage assets during the probate process until those assets can be distributed to heirs.
 Trustees face similar challenges as they invest money, manage assets, and make distributions to the beneficiaries according to the terms of the trust.
 In some cases, unhappy family members who are simply not pleased with the terms may make such allegations even if you have met your obligations.
 If this is the case, you must have legal representation to protect you against these false allegations.